Hisham1907/Hisham1907/README.md

 🎨 Frontend Developer | 🎓 Computer Science Graduate | 💡 Lifelong Learner

-Welcome to my GitHub profile!
-I'm Hisham Rabea, a passionate Frontend Developer with a degree in Computer Science from Helwan University.
-I specialize in creating beautiful, responsive web applications and am always eager to learn new technologies and improve my skills.
+Frontend Developer with hands-on experience.
+Proficient in HTML, CSS, JavaScript, TypeScript, and React, I specialize in building responsive, performant web applications.
+I enjoy creating visually appealing designs and optimizing user experiences with modern tools.
+I am dedicated to continuous learning and improvement, striving to deliver innovative solutions that make an impact.
+I’m excited to bring my skills and enthusiasm to a dynamic team, contributing to meaningful projects while growing as a developer.
+You can explore some of my work and projects directly on my portfolio: hisham-rabea.netlify.app

 ---